 Blood type and Rh status (positive or negative) of the newborn and mother

 Other tests may be done depending on results of the history and physical examination and on the newborn's bilirubin level.
-They may include culturing samples of blood, urine, or cerebrospinal fluid to check for sepsis, measuring levels of red blood cell enzymes to check for unusual causes of red blood cell breakdown, doing blood tests of thyroid and pituitary function, and doing tests for liver disease.
+They may include culturing samples of blood, urine, or cerebrospinal fluid to check for infection, measuring levels of red blood cell enzymes to check for unusual causes of red blood cell breakdown, doing blood tests of thyroid and pituitary function, and doing tests for liver disease.

 When a disorder is identified, it is treated if possible.
 High bilirubin levels themselves may also require treatment.